3 Assembly & Setup

 3.5 Setting up Tablet

-6. The iPad will search for the robot over Bluetooth.
-Make sure the RO1 is turned on and has the included antennaes screwed on.
+8. The Pair with Bluetooth page will appear where the iPad will search for the robot over Bluetooth.
+Make sure the RO1 is turned on and has the included antennae screwed on.
 Once the RO1 shows up, choose it from the list and proceed.

 3.6 Unmounting & Transporting